Coronavirus in Finland: Status and FAQs

 Change of Address: Finnish law requires that the Population Register be notified of your change of address no earlier than a month before the day of your move, and no later than a week after the day of your move.
 But it's easy!

 All YOU have to do is notify the Finnish postal service Posti of your new address, and they will notify several authorities.
-For example, Posti provides the Maistraatit (Local Register Offices) and the Population Register Centre with your Notification of Move.
+For example, Posti provides the Digital and Population Data Services Agency (DVV) with your Notification of Move.
 It further automatically informs several companies and organizations of your new address.
 See Automatic Contact Information Updating for details.

 The easiest ways to submit a Notification of Move are: